Compassionate Care Progressive Medicine in a Family Practice Atmosphere

 FIP is another highly contagious and lethal virus of cats.
 There is no cure.
 Though there is a vaccine available it has not been shown to be very effective at preventing the disease, and in some cases, may actually trigger clinical signs.
 In most cases, vaccination is not recommended.

 During your pet's annual exam, your veterinarian may recommend routine bloodwork.
 These tests check your pet for any signs of infection, anemia, and for any problems with internal organ function or hormonal imbalance.
 Whenever possible, it is valuable for these tests to be run for many reasons.
+Results are usually back within 2 days.

 If your pet were to become ill, any abnormal test values could be compared to blood results obtained when your pet was well to more accurately diagnose a problem.